 A hard-margin support vector machine (SVM) classifier finds the maximum margin (MM) linear classifier.

 I.e. the separating hyperplane which maximizes the margin m.
+Like regularization, doing so can prevent overfitting even if we can fit our data perfectly.

 Denote the maximum margin by m^ .